DevelopingSpace/starchart/CONTRIBUTING.md

 - To avoid duplicate work, create a draft pull request.
 - Avoid cosmetic changes to unrelated files in the same commit.
 - Use a [feature branch](https://www.atlassian.com/git/tutorials/comparing-workflows) instead of the master branch.

+## Merging to master

+For maintainers: when a PR is ready to merge to master,

+- prefer Squash Merge for "single-commit PRs" (when the PR has only one meaningful commit).
+- prefer Merge for "multi-commit PRs" (when the PR has multiple meaningful commits).

 ### Stages: Draft and Ready for review